5.10 Current debates and reforms

 Strengthening youth involvement in the EU

-Additionally, under Spain's presidency of the EU in 2023, the Ministry of Social Rights, Consumers and Agenda 2030 underlined that there is a will to concretise the participation of young people both in the EU decision-making process and in the design of public policies, with special emphasis on mental health.
+Additionally, under Spain's presidency of the EU in 2023, the Ministry of Social Rights, Consumers and Agenda 2030 underlined the commitment to strengthen the participation of young people both in the EU decision-making process and in the design of public policies, especially regarding mental health.
+For example, under the presidency, Spain advocated for child and adolescent participation as a priority, hosting the European Meeting on Child and Adolescent Participation to ensure their voices reach community decision-making levels.